louiedinh/python-practice-projects/content/blog/programmers-bookshelf.md

 Here are the recommendations of some top programmers in the field.
 Take special notice of how some books keep coming up over and over again.

-Thanks to [Bob Belderbos](http://bobbelderbos.com) for building this amazing visualization and Brain Pickings for the inspiring the design.
+Thanks to [Bob Belderbos](http://bobbelderbos.com) for building this amazing bookshelf visualization.

 <div style="margin: 50px 50px 15px 50px;">
 <h2 style="text-align: center">Joel Spolsky</h2>